Is graduate school the right option?

 However, if you know what your career goals are and you need an additional degree to achieve them, graduate school might be just what you need to do after completing your bachelor’s degree.
 Many graduate programs are highly competitive and it is never too early to start thinking about and researching possibilities.
 Each program at each school is going to have their own requirements for admission.

-Concordia College in Morehead, MN has put together a webpage with a lot of good information for undergraduates who majored in English and are thinking of going to graduate school.
+Concordia College in Morehead, MN has put together a document with a lot of good information for undergraduates who majored in English and are thinking of going to graduate school.

 What You’ll Need